Armanidrisi/DetectU/README.md

 # DetectU

-Get anyone exact location by just sending a link.
+Get anyone's exact location by just sending a link.

 This project is inspired by [TrackDown](https://github.com/Th30neAnd0nly/TrackDown)